 The best time to visit Kheerganga is during the summer or autumn season.
-Best months include May, June, September, and October.
+The best months include May, June, September, and October.

 There are two routes to reach Kheerganga from Barshaini:

-1. Through Nakthan/Rudranag (13 km) – Difficult to climb, easier to come down and offers ravishing views (ideal for photography enthusiasts).
+1. Through Nakthan and Rudranag (13 km) – Difficult to climb, easier to come down and offers ravishing views (ideal for photography enthusiasts).
 It has fewer trees and vegetation; more of tiny hamlets on the way so a bit exhaustive during bright sunny days.

 The route to Kheerganga from Tosh joins the same Rudranag route once you cross the village of Nakthan.

 Tosh treats you with the best views of Parvati Valley.
 You are sure to get a room with a view here.

 You look out of your window and view of the snow-clad mountain peaks enveloped by green pine trees fill your senses.